-DANIELS SWITCH SETTINGS
+NIRSC DANIELS SWITCH SETTINGS

-1248 - UHF REPEATER CONFIGURATION: (E-MODELS ONLY)
+4248 - UHF REPEATER CONFIGURATION: (E-MODELS ONLY)

 - Set up the UHF Omi-Directional antenna and attach on end of the coaxial cable to the UHF base of the antenna mount.
 (See Antenna Instructions in User's Guide for detailed setup) - Attach the other end of the UHF coaxial cable to the appropriate connector on the bulkhead mount located on the back of the fiberglass box. - Connect the power cable to the batteries using the provided Polarized fused cable. - Once power is connected, all modules are active.
-(No master power switch) - Keep the power switches on both the "TX A" and "RX A" modules in the "NORM" position. - Keep the "MIC Mode" on the "TX A" in the "ANALOG" position. - Keep the speaker audio OFF by switching the Speaker Switch on the System Regulator to the "OFF" position. - NIRSC recommends testing with the field units or ICP if possible before leaving the site.)
-Test with two UHF handhelds to verify the repeater is operating correctly.
+(No master power switch) - Keep the power switches on both the "TX A" and "RX A" modules in the "NORM" position. - Keep the "MIC Mode" on the "TX A" in the "ANALOG" position. - Keep the speaker audio OFF by switching the Speaker Switch on the System Regulator to the "OFF" position.
+Test with two UHF handhelds to verify the repeater is operating correctly. - (NIRSC recommends testing with the field units or ICP if possible before leaving the site.)